Yana Peel

-Yana Peel (born June 1974) is a Canadian executive, businesswoman, children's author and philanthropist who is currently global head of arts and culture at Chanel.
-She was CEO of the Serpentine Galleries from 2016 to 2019, and was previously a board member.
+Yana Peel (nee Mirkin, born 1974) is a Russian-born Canadian executive, businesswoman, children's author and philanthropist, who is president of arts, culture and heritage at French fashion house Chanel.
+She was CEO of the Serpentine Galleries from 2016 to 2019 and previously a board member.

-Peel is a co-founder of the Outset Contemporary Art Fund (with Candida Gertler), and Intelligence Squared Asia, and was CEO of Intelligence Squared Group from 2013 to 2016.

-Peel has several advisory positions including the Tate International Council, V-A-C Foundation, and the NSPCC therapeutic board.
+Peel has several advisory positions, including the Tate International Council and NSPCC therapeutic board, which is now the Children's Safety Online Taskforce.
 She has been an advisor to the British Fashion Council, Asia Art Archive, Lincoln Center, Para Site and the Victoria and Albert Museum, where she founded the design fund.
+She holds a board position at Sadler's Wells.

+Peel co-founded Outset Contemporary Art Fund and Intelligence Squared Asia, and was CEO of Intelligence Squared Group from 2013 to 2016.
+She is part of the American Ballet Theatre Global Council and The Met International Council.
+Peel is a judge for the RIBA Stirling Prize 2024.

 Early life

-Yana Peel was born in June 1974 in Leningrad (now St. Petersburg), Russia.
-Her family emigrated to Canada via Austria in 1978.
-She grew up in Toronto, Ontario.
+She was born in Leningrad (now St. Petersburg) in 1974 and her family emigrated to Canada via Austria in 1978.

-Peel studied Russian studies at McGill University during the 1990s.
-In 1996, while being a student she co-organised a fashion show for charity.
-After that, Peel undertook a post-graduate degree in economics at the London School of Economics.
+Peel grew up in Toronto, Ontario.
+She studied Russian studies at McGill University in the 1990s.
+In 1996, while a student, she co-organised a fashion show for charity.
+Peel undertook a post-graduate degree in economics at the London School of Economics.
 Peel was a member of the 2011 class of the World Economic Forum's Young Global Leaders programme.

 Career

 Goldman Sachs

-Peel started her career in the equities division of Goldman Sachs in 1997 in London, and became an executive director before leaving in 2003.
+Peel started her career in the equities division of Goldman Sachs in 1997 in London and became an executive director before leaving in 2003.

 Outset Contemporary Art Fund

-Peel co-founded the charity Outset Contemporary Art Fund in 2003 with Candida Gertler.
-Peel and Gertler generated a model whereby artists could be presented to potential donors in order to raise funds to purchase their work, or to fund new commissions with a view to donating them to public institutions.
-The Fund purchased over 100 pieces for the Tate Modern, and commissioned work by artists including Francis Alys, Yael Bartana, Candice Breitz and Steve McQueen.
+Peel is a co-founder of the charity Outset Contemporary Art Fund, which is based in London and was launched in 2003.
+The charity created a model whereby artists could be presented to potential donors in order to raise funds to purchase their work, or to fund new commissions, with a view to donating them to public institutions.
+The Fund purchased more than 100 pieces for the Tate Modern and commissioned work by artists including Francis Alys, Yael Bartana, Candice Breitz and Steve McQueen.